dmcnulty27/PHI-696/Project-2/README.md

 (d) ∃r-.C and ∃r-.{a}

-(d) The first one should mean all individuals which has some instance of C as r-predecesso
+(d) The first one should mean all instances which has some instance of C as r-predecessor

 (d) The second one refers to all individuals which have some r-predecessor which is just a.